codepitbull/vertx-cockroach/README.md

 `vagrant snapshot save initial`

-You can now restore the initial state at a later point in time:
+You can now restore the initial state at a later point in time (and avoid running Ansible again):

-`vagrant snapshot restore initial`
+`vagrant snapshot restore --no-provision initial `